Here at Prim & Prep, we love beards – though that should be obvious.

 That’s important at the start of beard growth, but it is also important to maintain this during the whole life of the beard.

-That’s all folks, everything you need to fight off beard itch and to stop it coming back.
+That’s all folks, everything you need to fight off beard itch and stop it from coming back.

 Remember, an itch is often only a temporary issue anyway, especially during the first three weeks or so of growing a beard from scratch.